MESH-Research/Pilcrow/docs/contributing/wsl.md

   - `docker-ce` is a required as a dependancy for the lando package
 - Install nvm and use that to install node.js and npm in WSL.
   - nvm install page: [https://github.com/nvm-sh/nvm]
-  - Use nvm to istall node rather than the distribution's included Node.js package
+  - Use nvm to install node rather than the distribution's included Node.js package
 - Install the `lando` package for your distribution.
   - [https://docs.lando.dev/basics/installation.html](https://docs.lando.dev/basics/installation.html)
 - Proceed with the CCR setup (see the project README.md file)